MCP HubMCP Hub

 • More robust error handling

-• Tests for components
+• Tests for different components

 • New functionality and commands